phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 [linux vulnerability]: https://securityboulevard.com/2019/02/linux-use-after-free-vulnerability-found-in-linux-2-6-through-4-20-11/

 To avoid these issues, many languages such as Java or Python manage dynamic memory automatically using a technique called [_garbage collection_].
 The idea is that the programmer never invokes `deallocate` manually.
-Instead, the programm is regularly paused and scanned for unused heap variables, which are then automatically deallocated.
+Instead, the program is regularly paused and scanned for unused heap variables, which are then automatically deallocated.
 Thus, the above vulnerabilities can never occur.
-The drawbacks are the performance overhead of the regular scan and the probaby long pause times.
+The drawbacks are the performance overhead of the regular scan and the probably long pause times.

 [_garbage collection_]: https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)